Main Office: 541-230-1220 | Wildlife Hotline: 541-745-5324

 Wildlife Care interns assist Rehab Staff in our wildlife hospital.
 Interns will help to provide care to our more critical patients and young orphans.
 Diet prep, cage cleaning & setup, administering medications, and assisting with patient admissions/evaluations are at the forefront of the internship experience.

 Animal admissions fluctuate with the seasons, which helps to create a unique experience with every term we offer.
 In the spring we receive an influx of young orphans, such as baby raccoons, squirrels, and songbirds.
-In the fall or winter, we have a much lower patient load and tend to admit emaciated raptors or collision with vehicle mammals.
+In the fall or winter, we have a much lower patient load and tend to admit emaciated raptors or vehicle-collided mammals.
 While there are plenty of basics to master, there is always something new to learn and experience.

 “This internship is a perfect fit for me and is accommodating enough for anyone else I can imagine participating in it in the future.
 I am learning skills that I will use in my future veterinary career and learning about the everyday and special efforts required to interact with and help wild animals.
 I’ve been so lucky to spend one on one time with the experts and passionate volunteers at Chintimini.
 I know this internship will become more and more competitive as word is spread.
 I feel really lucky to participate in it.”